aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

 >}}

 ➡️ Step 3: Configure the newly created state.

-Change the state name to "PersistMetadata".
-Then, in the API Parameters, copy in the following JSON.
+Change the state name to `PersistMetadata`.
+Then, in the `API Parameters` section, copy in the following JSON.

 {{% notice warning %}}
 Make sure to substitute the REPLACE_WITH_RiderPhotoDDBTable with the value of the RiderPhotoDDBTable value of the output from the CloudFormation stack.